“If we are to prosper together in our increasingly small world, we must listen to and learn from each other’s stories.” Queen Noor of Jordan

 Petra or the ‘Rose City’ as it’s known because of its pink sandstone cliffs seeped in hundreds of years of history and archaeology.
 Accessed via a narrow valley Petra opens up to reveal an ancient Nabatean city carved directly into the rock with an abundance of tombs, temples and monuments.
 Petra has been a UNESCO World Heritage Site since 1985 and was named as one of the New7Wonders of the World in 2007, it’s the jewel in Jordan’s tourist crown attracting hordes of sightseers every year and is by far the most-visited tourist attraction in the country.

-You like me may of seen photos of Petra but nothing can compare you for the sheer size, colours and amazing architecture as you enter the city through the narrow gorge known as the Siq which is flanked by high cliffs.
+You like me may of seen photos of Petra but nothing can compare you for the sheer size, colours and amazing architecture as you enter the city through the narrow gorge flanked by high cliffs known as the Siq.
 Just walking through the shadowy Siq is an experience in itself with the eery silence only interrupted by horses and carriages thundering past, the formations of the colourful rocks are incredible.
 At the end of the Siq you reach the forty metre high Treasury (Al-Khazneh) where everyone stops to gasp in wonder, grab photos and wander among the seated camels that linger there with their owners.
 As you wander on through the canyon there are many traders selling local wares and trinkets, some of the older ladies were quite aggressive in their sales techniques.

 Besides your camera the main things you need are a good pair of walking shoes because believe me it’s a long walk and hike to the summit followed by what feels like an even longer walk back.
 A hat and additional layers are essential too in case the weather changes, plenty of water is a necessity and your sense of humour is always worth having for the ascent.
 We hired a local walking guide that enhanced both the enjoyment and educational factors of the experience, we also had our very own Indiana Jones complete with hat and gung-ho demeanor.